derrickburns/generalized-kmeans-clustering/README.md

 This project decouples the metric from the clusterer implementation, allowing the end-user the opportunity to define a custom distance function in just a few lines of code.
-We demonstrate this by implementing the the Euclidean distance in two very different ways.
+We demonstrate this by implementing the the squared Euclidean distance (in two ways) and the Kullback-Leibler divergence.
+Pull requests offering additional [Bregman divergences](http://en.wikipedia.org/wiki/Bregman_divergence) are welcome.

 The key is to create three new abstractions: point, cluster center, and centroid.
 The base implementation constructs centroids incrementally, then converts them to cluster centers.
 The initialization of the cluster centers converts